-I - Environment - continued Yes No There is a quiet area (safe zone) available with soothing materials, soft seating, and activities for children who may become overstimulated or tired.
-Outdoor surfaces are even enough so all children can move, run, and play safely.
-A fence surrounds the play area when there are hazards (traffic areas, water, railroad tracks, etc.) that pose a risk to children.
-Step stools and climbing toys have nonslip bottoms.
-There are grab bars next to toilets.
-The environment is not overly visually stimulating.
-Children can play in different areas of the play space, maintain eye contact, and interact with each other.
+I - Environment - continued Yes No Outdoor surfaces are inclusive and accessible so all children can move, run, and play safely.
+A fence surrounds the play area when there are hazards (traffic areas, water, railroad tracks, etc.) that pose a risk to children. ♥ Step stools and climbing toys have nonslip bottoms. ♥ Grab bars are next to toilets. ☼ The environment is not overly visually stimulating.
+The design of the indoor and outdoor space should allow children to learn and play in different areas while being able to interact with each other.

-II - Interactions Yes No • The provider supervises the children at all times in ways that are age appropriate and responsive to the needs of each child in care. • The provider is constantly aware of the children and their activities and makes appropriate adjustments for children with differing abilities so that all children remain meaningfully engaged. • The provider conducts a daily quick health check of all children and communicates with the parents concerning any special health care needs.
-The provider greets all children and families by name upon arrival.
-The provider has frequent conversations with children on topics of interest to the children, including at meals and when diapering/changing a child.
-The provider presents information in multiple formats to accommodate different learning styles.
-The provider supplements spoken words with eye contact and positive gestures.
-The provider frequently checks to make sure children understand what was said.
-The provider modifies their method of communication or uses technology to reflect the developmental levels of the children with whom they are speaking.
-The provider reads books with children one-on-one in addition to reading aloud to a group.
+II - Interactions Yes No • The provider supervises the children at all times in ways that are age appropriate and responsive to the needs of each child in care.
+The provider is constantly aware of the children and their activities and makes appropriate adjustments for children with differing abilities so that all children remain meaningfully engaged. • The provider conducts a daily quick health check of all children and communicates with the parents concerning any special health care needs. ☼ The provider greets all children and families by name upon arrival. ☼ The provider/staff introduces themselves to parents and guardians. □ The provider has frequent conversations with children on topics of interest to the children, including at meals and when diapering/changing a child. □ The provider presents information in multiple formats to accommodate different learning styles. ☼ The provider supplements spoken words with eye contact and positive gestures. ☼ The provider frequently checks to make sure children understand what was said.
+The provider modifies their method of communication or uses technology to reflect the developmental levels of the children with whom they are speaking. □ The provider reads books with children one-on-one in addition to reading aloud to a group.
 The provider encourages children to use language and other forms of communication to ask for materials, join in activities, or to express needs and wants.
-The parent and provider discuss how the child can be supported during the child care hours to meet needs of the child.
+The parent and provider discuss how the child can be supported during the child care hours to meet the needs of the child.
 If a child has an IEP/IFSP that is shared with the provider, the provider uses the information to develop a plan for the child while in care.
 The provider gives children cues before transitions occur and describes the steps to follow for activities and routines.
 The provider uses a visual schedule with pictures and words with the children so they can anticipate and learn the routines of the day.

-III - Daily Schedule, Materials and Equipment Yes No • The provider maintains a daily attendance log for all children and it includes the time each child arrived and the time they left care. • The daily schedule provides a predictable mix of active and quiet activities. • The daily schedule allows flexibility to accommodate varied attention levels and a mix of active and quiet periods. • Daily activities are adapted to meet the unique needs of all children in care to enable participation in all aspects of the program. • The provider offers a wide range of appealing and interesting sensory materials, such as sand and water play, and frequently expands or changes those materials as needed. • The program offers indoor gross motor activities daily. • The program provides a variety of indoor/outdoor age appropriate play activities. • Toys and books are available in a variety and range that are suitable for different ages and developmental levels, including children with special needs.
+III - Daily Schedule, Materials and Equipment Yes No • The provider maintains a daily attendance log for all children and it includes the time each child arrived and the time they left care. • The daily schedule provides a predictable mix of active and quiet activities. • The daily schedule allows flexibility to accommodate varied attention levels and a mix of active and quiet periods. • Daily activities are adapted to meet the unique needs of all children in care to enable participation in all aspects of the program. • The program does not permit children younger than 2 years old to view any passive technology and does not permit children older than 2 years old to view more than 30 minutes of passive technology per week.
+Meal and snack times are free from the use of any technology.
+The program offers indoor gross motor activities daily. • The program provides a variety of indoor/outdoor age-appropriate play activities.